China's Xi turns to financial experts to tame economic risks

 The appointments have come as economic growth has slowed to its weakest in nearly three decades, while government infrastructure investment has fallen.

-Five regional banks were hit with management or liquidity problem this year, raising the prospect of devastating debt bombs lurking in unexpected corners.
+Five regional banks were hit with management or liquidity problems this year, raising the prospect of devastating debt bombs lurking in unexpected corners.

 "We need to be well prepared with contingency plans," the state Xinhua news agency said after a major annual economic meeting headed by Mr Xi this month.